Ivanka Trump Reportedly Made Sizable Donation To Texas Church Ahead Of President's New Executive Order

 It has been noted by numerous people that the first daughter didn’t take a public stand over the family separation policy at all, though the president said that she pleaded with him privately to make a change.
 In addition, as Vanity Fair notes, outlets have speculated more than once that Ivanka or her own team may well be the ones who “leak” these types of stories about Trump that paint her in a positive, sympathetic light.

-Bustle details that at this point, it is not clear exactly what Prestonwood is doing, specifically, to help the separated families and children at the border.
+Bustle details that, at this point, it is not clear exactly what Prestonwood is doing, specifically, to help the separated families and children at the border.
 In addition to that, many have voiced concern that the administration doesn’t yet seem to have a solid plan regarding how to reunite the families, or when.

 Clearly, Ivanka Trump’s $50,000 donation to the Prestonwood Baptist Church is a generous gesture.
 Is it enough to quell the critics who feel that she’s not doing enough to support the causes she says she’s passionate about, especially when it comes to empowering women and children?
 Many would say this is perhaps a step in the right direction, but there is plenty more work to be done.